 We’ll properly assess and fit your eyes with contact lenses.
 In contrast to a spectacle eye test, there are more things to check.
 Firstly, it is especially important that the tissue covering the front of your eyes (cornea) is diagnosed as healthy and suitable for contact lenses.
 This is because contact lenses are placed in direct contact with this area.

 Eye measurements, including sizes, curves and prescription will also be taken.
 So we’ll prescribe lenses that fit properly and are comfortable to wear.
 After discussing the different options available to you, a specific type of contact lens will be tentatively prescribed, as a trial.
 These trial contact lenses provide you with a test run.
 Furthermore, the Optometrist will use your trial lenses to assess how your eyes respond after wear.

 Either immediately following your initial contact lens fitting, or a day or two later, one of our trained staff members will take you through the process of how to insert, remove and care for your contact lenses.
 It’s important that you can do this on your own.
 This step can’t be rushed.

 Usually around two weeks after you begin wearing your contact lenses, you will return for a checkup.
 At this assessment, the Optometrist will make sure the contact lenses are working for you.
 To ensure optimum eye health, we’ll check that again too.
 You’ll get some more tips and another lesson if you need it.
 All going well, the Optometrist will issue your annual prescription.

 Does medicare pay for a contact lens test?

 In most cases, Medicare does not pay for contact lens tests.
 Medicare rebates are only available to clients who fit the criteria for contact lens wear (as defined by Medicare).
 Please ask for further details when you make your appointment.

-Book your next eye test by clicking on “make an appointment” at the top of this page.
+Book your next contact lens test by clicking on “make an appointment” at the top of this page.